-3. Hear from a pupil at Caskieberran High School, Fife about the confidence and skills she developed as a team leader of an interdisciplinary project on career education.
+- 3. Hear from a pupil at Caskieberran High School, Fife about the confidence and skills she developed as a team leader of an interdisciplinary project on career education. - 4.
+Find out how to use the Youth Work Skills Framework to identify, enhance and record the development of skills through youth work activities.